 Like the body, the neck was also made with maple, and had a very similar profile to the Les Paul style model (our Editor’s Choice).
 In short, it had a medium to thick feel, which worked well on this model.
-The fretboard was listed as “black wood”, which we think is a bit of a misnomer – it was actually the same HPL used on the LP.
-Like the other models on test, the fretwork was actually excellent, with well rounded edges, and good leveling.
+The fretboard was listed as black wood, which we think is a bit of a misnomer.
+It was actually the same HPL used on the LP.
+Like the other models on test, the fretwork was excellent, with well-rounded edges and good leveling.

-We did like the tones, but we found a bit of a lack of versatility.
-If you’re buying it just to play jazz, you’ll probably love it, but having just one P90, and having it mounted in the bridge position did mean that it got a bit muddy with any kind of gain applied.
-When kept clean, though, it was warm, and great for jazz, and early blues.
+We did like the tones, but we found a lack of versatility.
+If you’re buying it just to play jazz, you’ll probably love it.
+But having just one P90, and having it mounted in the bridge position, did mean it got a bit muddy with any kind of gain applied.
+When kept clean, though, it was warm and great for jazz, and early blues.

-Verdict: In all, we thought that the Grote Jazz Electric Guitar GRWB-ZTVS delivered a lot for the money.
-To get something in this style from a more mainstream brand, you’d be looking at paying at least double the money, so picking this up for under $250 actually feels like a real bargain.
+Verdict: In all, we thought the Grote Jazz Electric Guitar GRWB-ZTVS delivered a lot for the money.
+To get something in this style from a more mainstream brand, you’d be looking at paying at least double the money.
+So picking this up for under $250 actually feels like a real bargain.

 - Great warmth